fdogwood/wahoo/README.md

 ## `wa destroy`

-Uninstall _Wahoo_.
-See [uninstall](#uninstall) for more information.

-To remove Wahoo, run `wa destroy`.
+> Does not remove the _fishshell_ itself.

+Remove _Wahoo_.

 This removes both `$HOME/.wahoo` and `$HOME/.config/wahoo`, restores you `fish` configuration in `$HOME/config/fish/config.fish` and attempts to uninstall each plugin by emitting `uninstall_<pkg>` events to subscribed packages.
 Packages can use this event to correctly remove their own configuration, resources, etc

 # Advanced